Life, and recovery, are multi-leveled dynamics. There

 malevolent, treacherous, and powerful expression.

-"If I am feeling like a "failure" and giving power
+"If I am feeling like a "failure" and giving

-using one of the old tools to go unconscious (food, alcohol, sex, etc.)
+by using one of the old tools to go unconscious (food, alcohol, sex, etc.)

-Thus the disease has me running around in a squirrel cage of suffering
+Thus the disease has me running around in a squirrel cage of suffering and

-and shame, a dance of pain, blame, and self-abuse."
+shame, a dance of pain, blame, and self-abuse."

 An innocent little child

-And it all goes back to being afraid that if I do it wrong I will not survive
+And it all goes back to being afraid that if I do it wrong I will not

 That fear is not rational.
 It is not logical.
-It is not
+It is

-conscious.
+not conscious.
 It is an emotional reaction caused by early childhood

 trauma.

 If I am alone on Valentine's Day I will die.
-If I do not get this
+If I do not

-article finished on time I will not survive.
+get this article finished on time I will not survive.

 These fears are not stupid, they are not ridiculous.
-They are
+They

-make us OK.
+will make us OK.

-I heard Claudia Black in a workshop many years ago, talking about going
+I heard Claudia Black in a workshop many years ago, talking about

-to the effect of, "What pace do you walk at, the child's pace - or do you
+something to the effect of, "What pace do you walk at, the child's pace

-drag the child along behind you at your pace?"
+- or do you drag the child along behind you at your pace?"

 We have spent our lives either dragging the child along, or running